-- 1. Insert the Utility CD in your CD-Rom Drive. - 2.
+- 1. Insert the Utility CD in the CD-Rom Drive. - 2.
 From the Start menu on the Windows desktop, choose Run. - 3.
-In the Run dialog box, type D:\SmartConsole Utility\setup.exe (D:\ represents the driver letter of your CD-ROM) and click OK. - 4.
+In the Run dialog box, type D:\SmartConsole Utility\setup.exe (D:\ depends where your CD-Rom drive is located) and click OK. - 4.
 Follow the on-screen instructions to install the utility program. - 5.
-Upon completion, go to Program Files > SmartConsole Utility and execute the SmartConsole Utility.
+Upon completion, go to Program Files -> SmartConsole Utility and execute the SmartConsole Utility.